jaywardell/PersistentMenuBarItem/README.md

     }

 But once your app is in accessory mode, how can you get it back?
 This is where `bringBackFromBackground` comes in.
-It's an environment value that provides a frunction that will return the app's actiavtion policy to `.regular` and bring it to the front.
+It's an environment value that provides a frunction that will return the app's activation policy to `.regular` and bring it to the front.

 Here's the `MenuBarView' from the example above: